GuangyuanHao/guangyuanhao.github.io/index.md

 Additionally, since 2020, I have had the privilege of closely collaborating with Professor [Hao Wang](http://www.wanghao.in/) at Rutgers University, specifically in the field of Safe /Trustworthy AI. -->

 Hi, I am Guangyuan Hao, a researcher dedicated to developing AI technologies that positively impact society.
+I am now working on theoretical foundations of muitimodal learning under Prof. Paul Liang at MIT.

 I recently joined the [ML Alignment & Theory Scholars (MATS) Program](https://www.matsprogram.org) at Berkeley for a ten-week period, where I worked on AI safety research and participated in talks and workshops within the Berkeley alignment research community.

  <!-- My research is focusing on AI Safety, especially for LLMs, under the guidance of [Dr. Steven Basart](https://stevenbas.art/) at Center for AI Safety. -->